syncfusion-content/xamarin.android-docs/xamarin-android/SfDigitalGauge/Getting-Started.md

 ## Adding digital gauge reference

-Syncfusion components for Xamarin.Forms are available in nuget.org.
+Syncfusion components for Xamarin.Android are available in nuget.org.
 To add [`SfDigitalGauge`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfGauge.Android~Com.Syncfusion.Gauges.SfDigitalGauge.SfDigitalGauge.html) to your project, open the NuGet package manager in Visual Studio, search for Syncfusion.Xamarin.SfGauge, and then install it.

 To learn more about obtaining our components, refer to these links: Mac and Windows.
 Also, if you prefer to manually refer the assemblies instead of NuGet, refer to this link to learn about the dependent assemblies for digital gauge.